-You will often find two different kayak lift-assist pole designs when searching the market.
-Below we have classified one type as a classic lift-assist pole and the other type as a cradle lift-assist pole design.
+When searching the market, you often find two different kayak lift-assist pole designs.
+Below, we have classified one type as a classic lift-assist pole and the other as a cradle lift-assist pole design.

 Classic Lift Assist Pole Design

-The first design makes use of a single pole that attaches to your roof rack and extends out from the side of your car roof.
-These lift-assist poles come with a supporting rod extending straight to the ground, making an inverted L-shape next to your car.
-Both the horizontal and vertical bar does not come into contact with your car’s body.
+The first design uses a single pole that attaches to your roof rack and extends from the side of your car roof.
+These lift-assist poles have a supporting rod extending straight to the ground, making an inverted L-shape next to your car.
+The horizontal and vertical bar does not contact your car’s body.

-Using this system is time effective and intuitive.
-You simply need to place the one end of the kayak onto the horizontal pole and leverage the other side of your kayak onto your car roof.
-Using this system prevents damage to your car and prevents injury to yourself as you won’t need to lift the full weight of a kayak over your head.
+Using this system is time-effective and intuitive.
+You need to place one end of the kayak onto the horizontal pole and leverage the other side of your kayak onto your car roof.
+Using this system prevents damage to your car and injury to yourself, as you won’t need to lift the total weight of a kayak over your head.

 How to Use It:

-Step 1: Depending on the design, attach the horizontal pole onto your roof rack or attach it to the front of your roof rack.
+Step 1: Depending on the design, attach the horizontal pole to your roof rack or attach it to the front of your roof rack.

-Step 2: If your design has a supporting pole, attach it to the horizontal pole and extend it down to the ground.
+Step 2: If your design has a supporting pole, attach it to the horizontal bar and extend it down to the ground.

 Step 3: Place the bow of your kayak onto the horizontal pole.
 Lift the stern and place it onto the roof of your car.